lter/lterwg-flux-gradient/README.md

    BiocManager::install("rhdf5")
    ```

-## Flux Workflow
+## Main Flux Workflow

 ### Data Acquisition and Processing

-1. `flow.neon.data.download.R` → Workflow script that download and unzip NEON HDF5 (eddy covariance files) files for all sites and time periods of interest.
+1. `flow.neon.data.download.R` → Workflow script that downloads and unzips NEON HDF5 (eddy covariance files) files for all sites and time periods of interest.
 ALSO downloads all required MET data products that are not in the bundled HDF5 file.

-2. `flow.neon.data.unzip.R` → Workflow.
-Unzips all downloaded NEON data files.
+2. `flow.neon.data.unzip.R` → Unzips all downloaded NEON data files.

-3. `flow.neon.data.extract.R` → Extract and stack downloaded and unzipped data into R objects for each data averaging interval, saved in their own RData file.
+3. `flow.neon.data.extract.R` → Extracts and stacks downloaded and unzipped data into R objects for each data averaging interval, saved in their own RData file.
 These are currently min9.list (9-min/6-min concentrations), min30.list (30-min met and flux data), and min1.list (1-min met data), WS2D (2D wind speed data).
 Also extracts and saves site attributes from the HDF5 files into an R object called attr.df.
 Zips and saves objects to Google Drive.
 For example, `googledrive::drive_upload(media = path to the local file to upload, overwrite = T, path = googledrive::as_id("url to Drive folder"))`.

    ```
    NEON Data → flow.neon.data.download.R → flow.neon.data.unzip.R → flow.neon.data.extract.R